MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/troubleshooting.md

 Use a NTFS formatted drive instead.

 ## I get this message when I try to install: "Hyper-V cannot be installed: The processor does not support second level address translation (SLAT)."
 Hyper-V requires SLAT in order to run virtual machines.
-If you computer does not support SLAT, then it cannot be a host for virtual mahchines.
+If you computer does not support SLAT, then it cannot be a host for virtual machines.

 If you are only trying to install the management tools, unselect **Hyper-V Platform** in **Programs and Features** > **Turn Windows features on or off**.